Jump to content

 Updated

-9. Snort Cheat Sheet
+12. Snort Rule Syntax & Command Cheat Sheet

-The Snort Cheat Sheet covers:
+The Snort Cheat Sheet covers the following topics:

 Sniffer mode, Packet logger mode, and NIDS mode operation Snort rules format Logger mode command line options NIDS mode options Alert and rule examples